mis à jour

 Aide

 As per guidelines we believe 25 hours a week is a good match for room and board in exchange.
 Albeit generally in the morning, it is not rare to ask you to help us at a different time of the day (especially if raining or harvesting) or in different places.
 Our primary target of course will be everything involving the garden maintenance (weeding and cleaning, working the land, harvesting, maintaining and repairing, etc.).
-Some of our ever-going projects are the enlargement of our vegetable garden along with the improvement of the irrigation system and in our to-do list the start of a small plant nursery and greenhouse.
+Some of our ever-going projects are the enlargement of our vegetable garden along with the improvement of the irrigation system and in our to-do list the start of a small plant nursery/greenhouse and the renovation of a few old caravans for volunteers to use.

-Since she is going to walk very soon (update: she is now running up and down...heeeelp!!) we now need some playmate for our daughter Agnese.
-So consider this as part of our routine.
+(11/2021: since she is going to walk very soon, update 01/2022: she is now running up and down...heeeelp!!).
+Update 10/2025: they are two and they both stand upright, they are fast and ruthless.
+We now need some prey… I mean playmates for our kids Agnese and Theo.
+So consider them as part of our routine.

 Suggested clothing: long work trousers/jeans, shirts (long and short sleeves), old jacket/hoodie, boots (work/hiking shoes - the ground tend to be wet in the morning), hat, thick leather gloves, hear plugs.